wso2/docs-open-banking/en/docs/get-started/try-out-flow.md

 ```
 - Change the value of the `<CLIENT_ID>` placeholder with the value you obtained in [application registration](../get-started/api-consumer-onboarding.md).

-3. Upon successful authentication, the user red is redirected to the consent authorise page.
+3. Upon successful authentication, the user is redirected to the consent authorize page.
 Use the login credentials of a user that has a `subscriber` role.

 5. You can view the list of bank accounts and the information that the API consumer wishes to access.